SkillsUnion-SE-C3/react-component-lifecycle-study/README.md

 - The flow of lifecycle events in a functional component
 - Triggers for re-rendering of a component
 - What is the `useEffect` and its use-cases
-- How to perform "side effects" in functional components using `useEffect`
 - Cleaning up "side effects" using `useEffect` hook
+- Rules of using hooks

 By the end of this, you should be able to: